 In 2007, the District was approved for funding under the Nebraska Resources Development Fund, the Nebraska Environmental Trust, Nebraska Game and Parks Commission, the Nebraska Department of Environmental Quality, and Dakota County for a multipurpose dam and reservoir that will provide both flood control and public recreation benefits.
-The recreation site will consist of 595 acres of parkland surrounding a 226 acre body of water.
-Construction began in 2010 and is anticipated for completion in 2013.
+The recreation site consists of 595 acres of parkland surrounding a 226 acre body of water.
+Construction began in 2012 and the structure and recreation facilities were completed in 2015.

-The project was originally called "Pigeon-Jones Site 15", but the District renamed the project as the "Danish Alps Recreation Area" and the lake "Kramper Lake" in 2012.
+The project was originally called "Pigeon-Jones Site 15", and the District renamed the project as the "Danish Alps Recreation Area" and the lake "Kramper Lake" in 2012.
+The project is managed and operated by the Nebraska Game & Parks Commission as a State Recreation Area.